 The iPhone’s interface is intuitive, responsive and easy to use.
 It’s simple design and navigation make it easy for users to access various features.
 The UI design also leaves room for iPhone power users to access hundreds of features, but if you just need to make a call, you just need a few on-screen buttons.

 Google Maps’ interface is user-friendly, with clear directions, icons and buttons that enable users to navigate and explore different locations.
 Much like the iPhone, Google Maps has a suite of features, however, if you just need to get to where you’re going, all you have to do is put in an address.

 UX is short for user experience.
 Let’s go to Interaction Design Foundation (IxDF) for a definition:

-What is User Experience (UX) Design?
 User experience (UX) design is the process design teams use to create products that provide meaningful and relevant experiences to users.
 This involves the design of the entire process of acquiring and integrating the product, including aspects of branding, design, usability and function.

 Let’s go back to why you’re here.
-How does UI affect your work, and who is usually in charge of making it?
+How does UI affect your work and who is usually in charge of making it?

 Well, the UI is how your users will go about actually tackling the problem your software exists to solve.
 When a UI is built well, it offers fewer ways for the user to get stuck.
 Good UI is accessible to a wide range of skill levels and you can see metrics like net promoter score (NPS) go up as users find themselves interacting with the product with ease.
 High NPS can be a signal to leadership that the work you are doing is improving the overall user experience.